Coming soon: 'Emma and the Reindeer,' a middle-grade novel!

 Jack Borsos takes a quick break to read a story in "Stories for the 12 Days of Christmas."
 (Kathi Borsos photo)

-The "Two Good Feet" series is for
+The "Two Good Feet" series:

 men and women, teens through seniors

 I know you're busy.
 That's why I wrote the "Two Good Feet" series.
 I wanted to give you a little break.
 You can read a short story quickly, and pick it up easily again if you get interrupted.